Global Mental Health Efficacy and Effectiveness Research Program

 Overview

-The goal of this program is to improve global mental health outcomes through novel interventions or service models that improve clinical benefit, practice and scalability.
-This program supports research that uses an experimental therapeutics approach to developing and testing interventions to prevent and treat mental illnesses in diverse populations living in low-and middle-income countries (LMICs).
-For cognitive, behavioral and other psychosocial interventions, the goal of this empirically-grounded, mechanism-based approach is to demonstrate target engagement and identify dosing parameters (such as intensity, frequency, or duration) at which the intervention has the optimal effect on the target.
-Once target engagement is demonstrated, additional proof-of-concept research would then address whether the target’s intervention-induced changes are associated with the anticipated clinical benefit.
+The goal of this program is to support research on novel interventions or service models that improve clinical benefit, practice and scalability and thereby contribute to the improvement of global mental health outcomes.
+This program supports research that uses an experimental therapeutics approach to developing and testing interventions to prevent and treat mental illnesses in different populations worldwide.
+For cognitive, behavioral and other psychosocial interventions, the goal of this empirically grounded, mechanism-based approach is to demonstrate target engagement and identify dosing parameters (such as intensity, frequency, or duration) at which the intervention has the optimal effect on the target.

 Areas of Emphasis:

-- Studies that develop, test, and optimize efficacy or effectiveness of preventive, diagnostic and treatment interventions for mental illnesses among children, youth, and adults living in LMICs.
+- Studies that develop, test, and optimize efficacy or effectiveness of preventive, diagnostic, and treatment interventions for mental illnesses among children, youth, and adults living in various global settings.

-- Studies that investigate the effectiveness and cost-effectiveness (such as cost utility analysis, cost-benefit analysis, budget-impact analysis) of interventions for the prevention, diagnosis, and treatment of mental health disorders in LMICs.
+- Studies that investigate the effectiveness and cost-effectiveness (such as cost utility analysis, cost-benefit analysis, budget-impact analysis) of interventions for the prevention, diagnosis, and treatment of mental disorders in resource-constrained settings.

 - Effectiveness research to develop and test the integration of mental health interventions into existing care for other chronic diseases including HIV.